raspberrypilearning/cd-intermediate-html-css-sushi/en/step_8.md

 + Now **reload** the page and watch what happens.
 Your changes should disappear!

 + In the top left-hand corner of the dev tools box, click the icon that looks like a tiny rectangle with an arrow.
-Then click on the same piece of text as before, the one with the border you added.
+Now you can move your cursor over the web page, and the HTML inspector will show you the code describing it.

 ![The icon to select elements](images/inspectorSelectIcon.png)
 ![Selecting an element](images/inspectorSelectElement.png)

+### Inspecting the CSS code

 +  Let's have a look at the CSS code next.
 Look for the **Styles** tab in the developer tools (it might be called 'Style Editor' or similar).
 You should see a bunch of CSS rules, including the ones you created for that paragraph, `#myCoolText`.